cdilsiz5/Philopsh-chopstick-question/README.md

-# assignment3-cdilsiz5
+# Philopsh chopstick  question
-Java Philopsh chopstick algorithm question solved by using Java Threads and OOP
+ Philopsh chopstick  question solved by using Java Threads and Java OOP